Request Info

 • Norine Hamby

-Section Notes: Students must obtain at least 75% in the course to continue in the program.
+Section Notes: Class to meet as arranged in accordance with clinical schedule, beginning 1/12/26, from 8:30am-10:30am.
+Students must achieve at least 75% to progress in the program.

 • Sections: